 Sal Salis' nine spacious wilderness tents are just meters from the ocean, tucked away in the sand dunes.
 The tents are designed to give maximum exposure to the natural surroundings around you while maintaining key creature comforts such as comfortable beds, great quality linen and an en-suite bathroom with fluffy towels.
-All tents include: luxury organic cotton bed linen, handmade native soap, eco friendly toiletries, en-suite with nature WC and hand pumped shower, fan, hammock, power is all solar generated so there is no wifi or mobile phone reception.
+All tents include: luxury organic cotton bed linen, handmade native soap, eco friendly toiletries, en-suite with nature WC and hand pumped shower, fan, hammock and USB charger.
+Power is all solar generated so there is no wifi or mobile phone reception.
 Also includes use of the library and snorkeling equipment.

-This is 'Wild Bush Luxury' and comfort reigns supreme, but there are no TVs, mini bars or power points in your tent.
+This is 'Wild Bush Luxury' and comfort reigns supreme, but there are no TVs, mini bars or power points in your tent, aside from a USB port.
 In line with the camp's strong environmental ethos, all power is solar generated, there is no water wastage and native herb soaps and ecologically sound shampoos are provided.